arian/arian.github.io/source/_posts/reactive.md

 Eventually all those components can be wired together in VHDL.
 Now when all those lines exist between components, what should happen when a line changes?
-To solve this, a `SIGNAL` statement can be defined, which connects some lines, so they can be used in the `PROCESS` and when a line changes the behavior part is executed again.
+To solve this, a `SIGNAL` statement can be defined, which connects lines to the component so they can be used in the `PROCESS`.
+If a line changes, the behavior part is executed again.
 This causes that all changes are propagated through the network.

 ## Back to our world: JavaScript